 What other tests might I have along with this test?

-Your healthcare provider may test your blood sample to measure levels of other hormones involved in thyroid functions.
+You may also have blood tests to measure levels of other hormones involved in thyroid functions.
 These are:

 You may also have a thyroglobulin test.

 Test results may vary depending on your age, gender, health history, the method used for the test, and other things.
 Your test results may not mean you have a problem.
 Ask your healthcare provider what your test results mean for you.

 Negative test results mean you have no thyroglobulin antibodies in your blood.
 A positive test result means that you have thyroglobulin antibodies in your blood.
 This may mean you have a problem with your thyroid gland.
 A positive thyroglobulin antibody test result may also mean that your thyroglobulin test measurement is incorrect.